Skip to content

 Eshaness

-Eshaness is a fantastic coastline on the West of Shetland.
-The cliffs are wonderfully high and dramatic particularly when it is windy and the sea is lashing against the coastline.
+Eshaness is a fantastic coastline on the west side of Shetland.
+The cliffs are wonderfully high and dramatic, especially when it is windy and the sea crashes against the rocks.

 Visit Shetland